backend-development/backend-development-textbook/source/rails_view_and_controller.md

 ```

 The conventions say we should use the PATCH method for updating an existing
 resource, but this is not available in current html forms.
-Rails get's around
+Rails gets around
 this by using a hidden field and some javascript to actually send the HTTP
 request with the correct method.